 Although we don't have meat juices, we can still make a delicious homemade gravy to go with our Christmas Roast Turkey dinner.
 In a pan, melt 1 tablespoon of butter and stir in 1 tablespoon of plain flour.
 This will make a paste which is used to thicken the gravy.
 Dissolve a stock cube in 300ml of boiling water and slowly add to the gravy paste stirring all the time.
 I like to use a beef stock cube as I find it gives the best flavour and also colour.
 If you like, you can add a little port or red wine but this is optional.
 Keep stirring your gravy until it thickens.
 Taste your gravy and check you are happy with the flavour.
 Add a dash of salt or pepper if necessary.
 To make your gravy gluten free, use Cornflour instead of plain flour.

-Countdown to cooking your Christmas Dinner for Two in One Hour
+How to cook a Turkey Dinner in One Hour

 Here I'll walk you through all the timings.
 Don't worry if your timings are not exact, your dinner won't be ruined.
 The most important thing is to keep an eye on the turkey and don't overcook it.
 If other things aren't quite ready, you can wrap the turkey in tin foil and keep it warm until everything else catches up.

 - Pre-heat the oven to 220°C / 425°F / 200°C Fan / Gas Mark 7 and place a shelf in the middle of your oven.